adeelhasan/yul-console-logging/README.md

 - revertWithReason

-# How it works

-On the test network, a console contract deployed at a known address.
-A static call to that address taps into the various functions available.
-Events emitted from that contract are then received by and displayed on the terminal.

 # Acknowledgements

-This repo was inspired by Huff.console, by .
-Thanks also to Jeff Scholz for his help.
+This repo was inspired by [Huff-Console](https://github.com/AmadiMichael/Huff-Console), by [Michael Amadi](https://github.com/AmadiMichael).

+Thanks also to [Jeffrey Scholz](https://github.com/jeffreyscholz) for his help.